Skip to main content

 Spending before 1 October 2025 does not count toward the cap.
 The October 2025 start date is the confirmed cut-off in the January 2026 government response.
 Pre-2025 improvement costs cannot be backdated.

 Yes.
 The NRLA confirms that for properties valued at under £100,000, landlords may be eligible for a property value exemption if the cost of compliance exceeds 10% of the property's market value.
-This is separate from the standard cost cap and designed to protect landlords of very low-value properties (typically in some northern English areas) from disproportionate compliance costs.
+This is separate from the standard cost cap and designed to protect landlords of very low-value properties from disproportionate compliance costs.

 Do I need to spend £10,000 before claiming the exemption?

-Yes — the cost cap exemption requires evidence that you've spent up to £10,000 on recommended improvements.
-It's not an upfront opt-out.
+Yes, the cost cap exemption requires evidence that you've spent up to £10,000 on recommended improvements.
+It is not an upfront opt-out.
 You must attempt compliance first and reach the cap before registering.

 What to Do Next